Free Water Deficit in Hypernatremia Calculator

 Share by Email

-How to Calculate Free Water Deficit in Hypernatremia?
+Understanding How to Calculate Free Water Deficit in Hypernatremia with our Calculator

-1. Calculation of the Patient’s Body Weight: First, the patient’s body weight (in kg) is determined.
-This information is usually obtained from the patient’s medical records or by direct measurement.
+1. Calculation of the Patient’s Body Weight: The calculator requires the patient’s body weight (in kg).
+This is a fundamental input for the calculation.

-2. Determination of Serum Sodium Level: The patient’s serum sodium level (in mEq/L) is measured or obtained from laboratory results.
-This value is used to confirm the diagnosis of hypernatremia.
+2. Determination of Serum Sodium Level: The patient’s current serum sodium level (in mEq/L) is entered.
+This value confirms the presence and severity of hypernatremia.

-4. Calculation of Free Water Deficit: Free water deficit (in L) is calculated using the following formula:
+4. Calculation of Free Water Deficit: The calculator uses the following formula:

 Free Water Deficit (L) = Body Weight (kg) × (Serum Sodium – Target Sodium) / 1000